Resources

 NMFC

-National Motor Freight Classification — the standardized system for LTL freight class assignment.
+National Motor Freight Classification system for LTL class assignment.

 Accessorial